There are two types of open burning that are allowed within Enumclaw Fire District; Residential and Recreational burning.

 - Only allowed to burn dried cord wood, presto logs, or charcoal.

-Residential burning is only allowed within certain portions of King County Fire District 28.
+Residential burning is only allowed within certain portions of Enumclaw Fire District.
 Click here to see if your residence is located in an area where Residential Burning is permitted.
+Due to city ordinance, Residential Burning is not allowed within the city limits of Enumclaw.

 - Natural vegetation is the only material allowed to be burned.